letoram/pipeworld/README.md

 ## Target Cell

 Arcan has a facility for defining external programs that can be launched, and how those are setup.
-See the 'arcan\_db' tool mainpage for more details, but the short version is:
+See the 'arcan\_db' tool manpage for more details, but the short version is:

     arcan_db add_target BIN mytool /usr/bin/mytool arg1 arg2
     arcan_db add_config mytool test arg3 arg4

     {"/insert/row/target", "mytool", "test"}

 Which would spawn a new process with an inherited connection through '/usr/bin/mytool arg1 arg2 arg3 arg4'.
-This is only for applications that use Arcans native client APIs (SHMIF and TUI). tool, such as arcan-wayland:
+This is only for applications that use Arcans native client APIs (SHMIF and TUI).
+This includes other protocol bridging tools, such as arcan-wayland (again using arcan\_db):

-    add_target BIN chromium-x11 /usr/bin/arcan_xwm -Xarcan chromium
     add_target BIN weston-terminal /usr/bin/arcan-wayland -exec weston-terminal
     add_target BIN chromium-x11wl /usr/bin/arcan-wayland -exec-x11 chromium
+    add_target BIN chromium-x11 /usr/bin/arcan_xwm -Xarcan chromium

 ## CLI mode

 The external CLI is part of Arcan, and while it looks like a normal 'terminal' prompt, it is not.
 The set of built-in commands it provides is limited, and it is mainly useful for launching other programs.

 The 'cd' command changes the current directory, while 'mode' changes execution mode.
 This is important as different clients have different needs from its